 The Company attaches importance to fair and transparent business operations, realizing that corruption is a major obstacle to economic and social development.
 This is because corrupt behaviors create business unfairness which could dent the reputation and stability of the Company, thereby making it unacceptable to society.
-For this reason, we have adopted an anti-corruption policy to be strictly followed and implemented by our directors, executives, employees and all parties concerned.
+For this reason, the Company has established Anti-corruption Policy on the Company's website http://charaninsurance.co.th/aboutus/cg/ and be strictly followed and implemented by our directors, executives, employees and all parties concerned.
 The Anti-Corruption Practice are disclosed in the "Monitoring Compliance of Corporate Governance Policy and Guidelines"